CroodSolutions/BypassIT/README.md

 ## --- Ethical Standards / Code of Conduct ---

 This project has been started to help better test our products, configurations, detection engineering, and overall security posture against a series of techniques that are being actively used in the wild by adversaries.
 We can only be successful at properly defending against evasive tactics, if we have the tools and resources to replicate the approaches being used by adversaries in an effective manner.
 Participation in this project and/or use of these tools implies good intent to use these tools ethically to help better protect/defend, as well as an intent to follow all applicable laws and standards associated with the industry.
+The views expressed as part of this project are the views of the individual contributors, and do not reflect the views of our employer(s) or any affiliated organization(s).

 ## --- Instructions and Overview ---